Ryu-Yamamoto017/academic-kickstart-RyuYamamoto/content/publication/my-cool-book/index.md

 abstract: "A text-based adventure game modeled after Infocom's ZORK.
 Created for a graduate-level course in Interactive Media."

 # Summary.
 An optional shortened abstract.
 summary: "Play as Pinky in their adventures in the Omniverse.
 Use directional commands such as East, West, North, and South.
-Originally developed for a graduate school course named DIG 6551 Theory and Practice of Interactive Storytelling."
+Originally developed for a UCF graduate school course named DIG 6551 Theory and Practice of Interactive Storytelling."

 tags: []
 categories: []